 “But how?” you might be asking.
 The first examples are prestigious items, worth multiple hundreds of thousands, if not multiple millions!
 How can collectable sports cards even compete?”

-Well 2020 came with many surprises, and one of these was a substantial jump in demand of sports cards.
+Well 2020 came with many surprises, and one of these was a substantial jump in demand of sports cards which has only continued in 2021.
 This in turn has caused massive spikes in their value, with certain high grade cards selling for hundreds of thousands, or even millions.

 So, it may be time you dust off that box full of cards you had been collecting when you were a kid, because you might just be sitting on a "goldmine."

 Lebron James is a name known around the world.
 His 2003 rookie card sold recently sold for $1.8 million!
 In July of this year, this card became the most valuable basketball card in existence …but its title didn’t last for long, there was another even more valuable card sold just a couple of months later.

 Giannis Antetokoumpo is a fairly new name in the sport, and yet his recent accomplishments have made his rookies highly sought after as well.
 In fact, last month his signed rookie sold for a staggering $1.812 million.
 This was the card that dethroned the Lebron James rookie.
 2 record-breaking cards, in the span of just a couple of months.

 These numbers are not exclusive to basketball however.
 The impacts are being felt across all sports.